nilsding/shellnut/README.md

 ### Commands (prefix with the prefix you set in your config.yml)

-* `ping` will return "pong" or, if possible, return given arguments
 * `help` will show a list of available commands
 * `mumble` will send a message to the Mumble server set in the config *(from IRC)*
 * `irc` will send a message to the IRC server set in the config *(from Mumble)*